Horses are complex, but majestic and beautiful creatures. Just like with any other pet, a responsible owner ensures the health of their pets.

 Lack of social life for a lone horse can lead to many conditions further down the line, and one of the most prevalent conditions is known as depression.

 Just like in humans, dogs, and even cats, horses can experience depression as well.
-Here’s a few tips on how you can help.
+Here are a few tips on how you can help.

 Horses don’t necessarily need another horse companion, but they definitely do a lot better in a herd.
 Owning one horse can be costly, and it’s understandable that a horse owner may not be able to afford another horse, yet alone the expenses that come with maintaining the health of another equine.